saeidtaleghani23/Computer_Vision_Projects/Bus_Truck_Detection_R_CNN/README.md

 This project leverages the power of **Region-based Convolutional Neural Networks (R-CNN)** to detect **buses** and **trucks** in images.
 It showcases the simplicity and efficiency of R-CNN for object detection tasks, offering insights into its pipeline and implementation.

+In the implementation, I used **VGG16** as the backbone network for feature extraction and fine-tuned it for object detection.

 ---

 ## 🚀 Features